-The late President Ronald Reagan’s ranch (aka the “western White House”) is here and celebrities such as Oprah, Kirk Douglas, George Lucas, Carol Burnett, John Cleese, Drew Barrymore, Julia Louis-Dreyfus, Kevin Costner and others still have homes in the area.
+The late President Ronald Reagan’s ranch (aka the “western White House”) is here.
+Other celebrities such as Oprah, Kirk Douglas, George Lucas, Carol Burnett, John Cleese, Drew Barrymore, Julia Louis-Dreyfus, Kevin Costner have also had homes in the area.

 What draws so many to Santa Barbara?
 Make up your own mind by visiting this city nestled on the coast along California’s fabled Highway 101.

 The American Riviera

 You only need to view the azure sea lapping the beach, or the sea of red-roofed whitewashed buildings with their dramatic backdrop of mountains, to understand why it’s become America’s Riviera.
 And the resemblance is more than just seas and mountains.

 As in Cannes and Antibes, San Remo and Portofino, Santa Barbara also has legions of restaurants that wind their way down to the seaside.
 And charming streets where the aroma of culture wafts from a multitude of museums and galleries.